 Synthetic estrogens, especially diethylstilbestrol, should no longer be used as first-line agents in the treatment of metastatic prostate cancer because of their thromboembolic risk.
 Natural estrogens do not seem efficient enough to be used regularly.
 Complete castration performs excessive mutilation.
 In our opinion, only testicular pulpectomy, LHRH analogues, and antiandrogens remain in competition.

-The review also contains the following adapted table, with data from their studies:
+The review also contains the following adapted summary table of data from their studies:

 |DES||E2 gel/ointment||Orchiectomy||GnRH analogue|